The Bodyguard World Tour: Overview

 The tour became her first stop in South America during January 1994, which launched at the Estádio do Morumbi in São Paulo, Brazil.
 Houston then performed at the Praça da Apoteose in Rio de Janeiro on January 23.
 After Houston returned to the United States where she would win multiple awards for the soundtrack including the Grammy Award for Album of the Year, the singer returned to South America for sold-out stadium shows in Argentina, Chile and Venezuela in April.
 During the second North American leg in 1994, Houston performed at the opening ceremony of the 1994 FIFA World Cup at the Rose Bowl Stadium in front of over 92,000, her largest audience to date.
 Unlike the previous year, Houston performed at larger venues due to popular demand.
 During that time, the singer had throat ailments and had to cancel eight shows during that time, all of which were rescheduled a month later.
 Houston also went public concerning having a miscarriage during the tour.

 Initially, Houston wanted to end the tour at Radio City Music Hall in September 1994, where she performed seven sold-out shows.
 However, after Nelson Mandela won the presidential election in South Africa, Houston agreed to headline a state dinner at the White House in October and announced three shows in South Africa, which had also recently outlawed apartheid in March of that year.
 In doing the South African shows in November, Houston made history as the first international artist to perform at the country after the end of apartheid.
-Two of the shows in Durban's Kings Park Stadium and Johannesburg's Ellis Park Stadium were taped, with the former becoming Houston's second HBO concert special, Whitney: The Concert for a New South Africa.
+Two of the shows in Durban's Kings Park Stadium and Johannesburg's Ellis Park Stadium were taped, with the latter becoming Houston's second HBO concert special, Whitney: The Concert for a New South Africa.
 The tour would end altogether at the Cape Town Stadium in Cape Town on November 19.
 The tour was a huge success.
 Many shows were among the highest grossing shows of their week.
 The grossings helped Houston make Forbes magazine's Richest Entertainers list.
 Houston earned over $33 million during 1993 and 1994, the third highest for a female entertainer.